Ohio Army National Guard names top recruiters for 2021

-The Ohio Army National Guard has announced its top recruiters for 2021, with Staff Sgt.
-Geffry Gehrlich (left) being selected as recruiter of the year and Master Sgt.
-Shaun Ruvoldt as the company noncommissioned officer in charge (NCOIC) of the year.
+Two Soldiers have been selected as the Ohio Army National Guard’s top recruiters for federal fiscal year 2021.

+Master Sgt.
+Shaun Ruvoldt is the noncommissioned officer in charge (NCOIC) of the year and Staff Sgt.
+Geffry Gehrlich is recruiter of the year.
 Both Gehrlich and Ruvoldt are with Company H, OHARNG Recruiting and Retention Battalion, based in Delaware, Ohio.

-(Photo by Spc.
-David Oliver, OHARNG Recruiting and Retention Battalion Marketing Office)
+Gehrlich received the top honor after 95% of his recruits during the year shipped to initial entry training.
+He credits several different techniques he utilizes in order to help potential recruits understand the benefits of becoming a member of the Ohio National Guard.

+“I make an effort to talk to recruits so I can better understand what they want or expect out of an enlistment,” Gehrlich said.
+“Having more in-depth conversations helps me to build personal relationships with recruits and gives me more opportunity to present the Guard in a professional light.”

 |Date Taken: